 Five Days to Reconnect, Realise, Relearn, Redesign and Reimagine.

 The Baobab Summit is an annual gathering that connects and empowers Mastercard Foundation Scholars, Africa’s next generation of transformative and ethical leaders.
-Open to 1,000 third- and fourth-year Scholars, this year’s virtual Summit promises a high level of interactivity, energy, and engagement and hopes to ignite feelings of connection, oneness, and purpose.
+Open to 1,000 third- and fourth-year Scholars, 2021’s virtual Summit promised a high level of interactivity, energy, and engagement and hopes to ignite feelings of connection, oneness, and purpose.

-This year’s theme, Reimagining Our Realities acknowledges that the global pandemic has shaken our worlds in ways we could not imagine, forcing us to continue to adjust.
-During the Summit we will explore how we can reconstruct our world.
-We’ll hear from Africa’s leading trailblazers who are imagining new possibilities and exploring how we can re-think challenges and find new ways to achieve solutions.
+The theme for 2021, Reimagining Our Realities, acknowledges that the global pandemic has shaken our worlds in ways we could not imagine, forcing us to continue to adjust.
+During the Summit, we explored how we can reconstruct our world.
+We heard from Africa’s leading trailblazers who are imagining new possibilities and exploring how we can re-think challenges and find new ways to achieve solutions.

-The Summit will feature dynamic plenary sessions and Scholar-led workshops, career-coaching, and interactive breakout sessions.
+The Summit featured dynamic plenary sessions and Scholar-led workshops, career-coaching, and interactive breakout sessions.

-Scholars will grow their networks, raise their voices, and gain insights and tangible skills and leave feeling refreshed, and ready to face the world with renewed resolve.
+Scholars had the opportunity to grow their networks, raise their voices, and gain insights and tangible skills and leave feeling refreshed, and ready to face the world with renewed resolve.

 Maame Afon is the founder and Chief Steward of MILT (Management for Impact Leadership and Transformation), an organization she founded in 2017.
 She is a people connector, leader developer, relationship architect, and further enjoys her work as an activist, facilitator, impact coach and mentor.
 She is an internationally recognized thought leader, passionate advocate for women and girls and a leadership development enthusiast, working at the intersection of transformative and women’s leadership in philanthropy, environment, health, politics, social change.
 She is also a recording artist who uses music to promote social change and philanthropy.